RaulSalinasHerrada/fast-api-sklearn-deployment/README.md

 The API itself is composed by these capabilities

 * `GET` Serves as a hello world message.
 Useful to know if the server is up
 * `POST api/predict/` predicts given a dictionary of infomration named `data`.
-The
+The output is just the class prediction

-All of the `api/*` responses need a header with the format ´{'access_token':API_KEY}´ to improve security.
-In order to not save the ´API_KEY´ on ´.env´, the dockerfile runs a script to generate an ´API_KEY´ as soon as the build is finished.
+All of the `api/*` responses need a header with the format `{'access_token':API_KEY}` to improve security.
+In order to not save the `API_KEY` on `.env`, the dockerfile runs a script to generate an `API_KEY` as soon as the build is finished.
 You can check it by inspecting the container

 The pipeline has been tested on some cloud services.